we-z/RandyMACD/README.md

 ```
 export ALPACA_SECRET=
 ```
+3) Use this documentation to install talib: [TA-Lib Python](https://blog.quantinsti.com/install-ta-lib-python/)

-3) Run the program by copy/pasting this line and pressing enter
+4) Run the program by copy/pasting this line and pressing enter
 ```
 python3 MinuteBar.py
 ```